 At Malvern College Hong Kong, we consider the ability to communicate effectively in more than one language as essential for developing critical thinking and intercultural understanding.
 As in our Primary years, English and Chinese are compulsory.
 Our Lower Secondary pupils also learn these two Languages.
 Pupils are assessed and placed into either Language and Literature or Acquiring Language in each language, depending on their Language proficiency and Language profile.

-The MYP Language and Literature course will be offered in English at Malvern.
-The course is designed to engage students in the many aspects of the language and literature of communities and their cultures, and also offer a wide range of literary and non-literary text types and writing styles and techniques, thus allowing students to comment on the significance of possible contexts, audiences, purpose, and the use of linguistic and literary devices.
+In Language and Literature, our students will cultivate an appreciation of the nature of language and literature and its power to develop the imagination and expression.
+The course is designed to engage students in the many aspects of the language and literature of communities and their cultures, including a focus on English literature.
+It also offers the study of a wide range of literary and non-literary text types and writing styles and techniques, thus allowing pupils to comment on the significance of possible contexts, audiences, purpose, and the use of linguistic and literary devices.

-MYP sciences courses at Malvern will include Biology, Chemistry and Physics.
-Throughout the programme and as a commitment to science enrichment, students will also be exposed to other science courses and topics including Environmental Sciences, Life Sciences, Physical Sciences, Sport Sciences, Health Sciences, and/or Earth Sciences.
+Integrated Science at Malvern will include Biology, Chemistry and Physics.
+Throughout the programme and as a commitment to science enrichment, students will also be exposed to other Sciences and Science-based interdisciplinary units, including Environmental Sciences, Life Sciences, Physical Sciences, Sport Sciences, Health Sciences, and/or Earth Sciences.